Do not hide "moving"-buttons

 I removed the cloning of the header.
 As a result the move-buttons are correctly shown.
 I do not understand why you cloned the header anyway.

 Next: onComplete I reload the page, so that the move-buttons have correct links.

-#3 Updated by Armin Vieweg over 7 years ago
+#3 Updated by Armin Vieweg almost 8 years ago

 Hey, first thanks to your engagement!

 The reload of the page is a circumstance I would like to avoid very much!

 The reason why I clone the links, is because they are not clickable in IE9 and also in Chrome appeared some flaws.
 The scriptaculous sortable seems to be very restrictive (in private: I like jQuery much more ;-)).